tabhishek432/GSoC-2023-xaos/README.md

 The challenge was as mentioned above was that the current implementation of XaoS using Qt web assembly is not functioning on web platforms due to issues with the synchronous, infinite loop used in XaoS's event loop.
 Initially it was a challenging task to make web assembly version of XaoS work as we thought to use QTimer in all the functions.
 But thinking of approach to do it one by one, and finally QTimer, or we can say can say connecting its timeout() signal to the only function responsible for primary infinite loop in main.cpp, that is eventLoop() function inside mainwindow.cpp, it was finally working in web browser.

 The Initial commit resolving the issue can be found here: [#151](https://github.com/xaos-project/XaoS/commit/8a08d80386325dd0ec700f0fcd1d6d717a03b76d) <br />
-The first version of working XaoS web UI can be found here: [https://matek.hu/zoltan/xaos/](https://matek.hu/zoltan/xaos/)
+The first version of working XaoS web UI can be found here: [Xaos in Qt5](https://matek.hu/zoltan/xaos.qt5/)

 ***Minor issue to get tutorials, catalogs and examples working***<br />
 In web version, there was an issue of tutorials, catalogs and examples not being found as it wasn't having the right datapath to load the files.
 Following were the adjustments needed in the Xaos.pro file to get these files loaded and working: